Search results

 In this course students will explore the relationship between technology development and design, information systems, and society in the context of intersectional and inclusive research perspectives.
 Particular focus will be on the ways bias and prejudice impact technological decision-making and may reinforce destructive and exclusionary power structures and forms of systemic oppression.
 Students will study and apply a variety of theoretical perspectives relevant to inclusive design practices and present and document research within their own study disciplines with a series of writing assignments.

-Planned course start: spring semester 2026
+Planned course start: spring term 2026

 Course coordinator: Sunith Bandaru